Yuri Norstein: Film career

+For many years, he has collaborated with his wife, the artist Francheska Yarbusova, and the cinematographer Aleksandr Zhukovskiy.
+He met Francheska when he was studying at the Moscow Art School.
+She became his most loyal collaborator.
+Together they created the famous Hedgehog in the Fog (1975) and Tale of Tales.
+Tale of Tales was voted the best animated film of all time at the Animated Olympics, held during the 1984 Summer Olympics in Los Angeles.

 Throughout the late 1970s and early 1980s, Norstein's animations were showered with both state and international awards.
 Then, in a bitter twist of irony, he was fired from Soyuzmultfilm in 1985 for working too slowly on his latest film, a (presumably) feature-length adaptation of Gogol's The Overcoat.
 By that time he had been working on it with his usual small team of three people for two years and had finished ten minutes.

 In April 1993, Norstein and three other leading animators (Fyodor Khitruk, Andrei Khrzhanovsky, and Eduard Nazarov) founded the Animation School and Studio (SHAR Studio) in Russia.
 The Russian Cinema Committee is among the share-holders of the studio.

 To this day, Norstein is still working on The Overcoat – his ardent perfectionism has earned him the nickname "The Golden Snail".
 The project has met numerous financial troubles and false starts, but Norstein has said that it currently has reliable funding from several sources, both from within and outside of Russia.
 At least 25 minutes have been completed to date.
 A couple of short, low-resolution clips have been made available to the public.
 The first 20 minutes of the film have also toured among various exhibits of Norstein's work in Russian museums.
 The full film is expected to be 65 minutes long.